 So, using these criteria, let’s take a look at a few loose diamond price examples from our website.
 These will illustrate just how much of an impact the different criteria can have.
-A 1.01 carat round diamond characterised by an excellent cut is currently set at 5,484 euro.
+A 1.01 carat round diamond characterised by an excellent cut is (at the time we wrote this article) set at 5,484 euro.
 In comparison, a pair-shaped diamond that comes with similar characteristics is currently being offered at 4,581.49 euro.

 When it comes to colour, a one carat round diamond that comes with excellent cut and D colour rating (plus GIA certification) currently sells at 8,586 euro.
 In comparison, a stone that’s similar in all other characteristics but has an H colour rating retails right now at 5,484 euro.